 When a pipe fractures at a knit line, the fractured pipe will curl up on itself with the two fracture surfaces overlapping each other.
 This indicates that the pipe was manufactured with high residual stresses in the wall of the pipe.
 Pipes manufactured with high residual stresses are much more likely to fail than pipes with low residual stress.

 Most large diameter PVC pipe joints are bell/spigot.
 The bell contains a rubber gasket that seals against the inserted spigot end of the pipe.
 Insertion of the spigot end of one pipe into the bell end of an adjacent pipe is an extremely delicate process and must be done properly or failure is likely.

 “Over-belling” is the most common installation defect that leads to PVC pipe failure.
 If the spigot is inserted too far, it makes direct contact with the PVC bell, causing the bell to split as shown in the image above.
 Our forensic PVC experts can determine if defective installation caused the failure.

 “Our highly experienced forensic scientists can conclusively determine if a PVC pipe failure occurred because of the defective knit line using optical microscopy.”Dr. Duane Priddy, Plastic Expert Group, Founder & CEO

 Forensic PVC failure analysis process

 A typical PVC pipe failure analysis involves:

-- Analysis of the pipe for manufacturing defects including ASTM D2122 and ISO18373-2 for degree of fusion and ISO18373-1 for processing temperature.
+- Analysis of the pipe for manufacturing defects including ASTM D2122 and ISO18373-2 for the degree of fusion and ISO18373-1 for processing temperature.

 - Analysis of the pipe for installation defects including evidence of over-belling.